-For today’s Did You Know fun food facts we will look at Lobster.
+For today’s Did You Know we will look at Lobster fun facts.

 The Facts: Lobsters are invertebrates with a hard protective exoskeleton.
 Like most arthropods, lobsters must molt in order to grow, which leaves them vulnerable.
 During the molting process, several species change color.
 Lobsters have 10 walking legs; the front three pairs bear claws, the first of which are larger than the others.